lj-ditrapani/SWE430/markdown/javascript-tutorial.markdown

 Arrays
 ------

-Arrays can be created with the [] notation.
+Arrays can be created with the `[]` notation.
-Using [] on an existing array allows you to index into the array.
+Using `[]` on an existing array allows you to index into the array.
 Array indexing is 0-based;
-the first element is a index 0, the second at index 1, and so forth.
+the first element is at index 0, the second at index 1, and so forth.

     var list;
     // Create a list with []